What are PFAS?

 Compliance with incoming legislation:

-Act now before it's too late - we can help you prepare for the July 2025 ban on the use of AFFF products, to ensure you are compliant with the new legislation.
+We can help you with the disposal of AFFF products (containing certain PFAS), to ensure you are compliant with the legislation.

 Specialist infrastructure:

-Thanks to our Ellesmere Port facility, we are able to completely self-deliver the collection and disposal of products containing certain PFAS.
+Thanks to our Ellesmere Port facility, we are able to completely self-deliver the collection and treatment of products containing certain PFAS.

 Proven expertise:

-Veolia has decades of experience managing hazardous waste - leave PFAS disposal up to the experts and remove the worry from your organisation.
+Veolia has decades of experience managing hazardous waste - leave PFAS treatment up to the experts and remove the worry from your organisation.